Community money - invested by the community

 This was our second year of plan delivery, operating with a wealth of experience and a great core team.
 We developed strong partnerships with local residents, the councils and community organisations in order to deliver the following:

-• Develop a youth engagement and empowerment strategy
+• Developed a youth engagement and empowerment strategy

-• Continue with the Big Fund – Funding Events and Small Maintenance Works
+• Progressed the Big Fund – Funding Events and Small Maintenance Works

-• Investigate options for social investment that brings returns
+• Investigated options for social investment that brings returns

-• Get people involved in Big Local and give them the skills to keep Big Local going
+• Got people involved in Big Local and gave them the skills to keep Big Local going

-• Continue the Big Local Dragons’ Den event – so far 40 projects have been funded to benefit the community
+• Continued the Big Local Dragons’ Den event – local people deciding which projects they want to happen in the community

 2017 – Making good progress and planning for the next year: